Abradat/PS5-News/README.md

 ## Data Presentation
 Data collected is available through REST endpoints exposed by the Spring Boot application and Angular application.
 Angular Application is a simple dashboard, containing two menus for CNN and Twitter.
 They both also supports re-crawling the latest 25 news and tweets about PS5.
 Tweets are labled with their sentiments.

 Re-Crawl procedure is blocking, and user has to wait for the crawl to finish.
-As the number of users tweeting about PS5 are far more than articles published on CNN, re-crawling twitter in short time periods often will receive new results.
+As the number of users tweeting about PS5 are far more than articles being published on CNN, re-crawling twitter in short time periods often will receive new results.

 ## Running
 ### Running Back-End Services